apache/royale-docs/get-started/frameworks.md

 ## Apache Royale Component Sets

-Apache Royale supports its own [component sets](component-sets) of controls, options for grouping controls, and other elements designed to help developers get the most of the technology.
+Apache Royale supports its own [component sets](component-sets) of [user interface](user-interface) controls, options for grouping and layouting out controls, and other elements designed to help developers get the most of the technology.

 - [Basic](component-sets/basic) is the most smallest, fastest and most PAYG set of components possible in Royale, and is used by other sets like Jewel as their base.